Lisa Vanderpump Discusses A Potential Spinoff With Tom Sandoval And Tom Schwartz At TomTom

 “I felt that we had [authenticity] and I felt that, you know, we’ve got a lot of people, I have 400 people work for me,” she shared.
 “I have a lot of people who don’t want to be on the show and a lot of people that do, but you can’t just pop in and start filming, you have to kind of be connected.”

-Throughout the past several years, Sandoval and Schwartz have been close friends and while they’ve had slight tiffs on the show, their TomTom restaurant has seen tons of success over the past year and a half.
+Throughout the past several years, Sandoval and Schwartz have been close friends.
+Yet, while they’ve had slight tiffs on the show, their TomTom restaurant has seen tons of success over the past year and a half.

 As The Inquisitr previously reported, Pepsi teamed up with Bravo TV prior to this past weekend’s event and created their limited beverage specifically for the network’s fans and the stars of their many shows.
-In a press release, Pepsi Sparkling Rosé was described as a a zero-calorie, Rosé-flavored soda with a light and bubbly taste.
+In a press release, Pepsi Sparkling Rosé was described as a zero-calorie, Rosé-flavored soda with a light and bubbly taste.

 This was the first time Pepsi teamed up with the network.